bharathgs/Awesome-pytorch-list/README.md

 66. [SentimentAnalysis](https://github.com/barissayil/SentimentAnalysis): Sentiment analysis neural network trained by fine tuning BERT on the Stanford Sentiment Treebank, thanks to [Hugging Face](https://huggingface.co/transformers/)'s Transformers library.
 67. [pytorch-cpp](https://github.com/prabhuomkar/pytorch-cpp): C++ implementations of PyTorch tutorials for deep learning researchers (based on the Python tutorials from [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial)).
 68. [Deep Learning with PyTorch: Zero to GANs](https://jovian.ml/aakashns/collections/deep-learning-with-pytorch): Interactive and coding-focused tutorial series on introduction to Deep Learning with PyTorch ([video](https://www.youtube.com/watch?v=GIsg-ZUy0MY)).
+69. [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch): Deep Learning with PyTorch teaches you how to implement deep learning algorithms with Python and PyTorch, the book includes a case study: building an algorithm capable of detecting malignant lung tumors using CT scans.
+70. [Serverless Machine Learning in Action with PyTorch and AWS](https://www.manning.com/books/serverless-machine-learning-in-action): Serverless Machine Learning in Action is a guide to bringing your experimental PyTorch machine learning code to production using serverless capabilities from major cloud providers like AWS, Azure, or GCP.

 ## Paper implementations